alexfernandez/alexfernandez.github.io/2023/avis-aeterna.md

 But other approaches can be explored.
 [Atmospheric balloons](https://en.wikipedia.org/wiki/Weather_balloon) are known to stay aloft for days and even weeks.
-The Wikipedia article for [flight endurance record](https://en.wikipedia.org/wiki/Flight_endurance_record) clearly separates airplane, balloon and airship records.
-So why not combine the three categories?
 We could build a plane which is made lighter by hydrogen, which can also be used as fuel storage: instead of being weighed down by batteries